storesafe/cordova-sqlcipher-adapter/README.md

 **IMPORTANT EXPORT REQUIREMENTS** described at: <https://discuss.zetetic.net/t/export-requirements-for-applications-using-sqlcipher/47>

-~~**WINDOWS ENCRYPTION WARNING NOTICE:** libTomCrypt may have inferior entropy (randomness) for encryption.
-It is desired to replace libTomCrypt with a recent build of the OpenSSL crypto library ref: [litehelpers/Cordova-sqlcipher-adapter#30](https://github.com/litehelpers/Cordova-sqlcipher-adapter/issues/30)~~ _(Windows platform version no longer supported by this plugin version)_

 ### Multiple SQLite problem on Android

 This plugin uses a non-standard SQLCipher for Android implementation on Android.
 In case an application access the **same** database using multiple plugins there is a risk of data corruption ref: [litehelpers/Cordova-sqlite-storage#626](https://github.com/litehelpers/Cordova-sqlite-storage/issues/626)) as described in <http://ericsink.com/entries/multiple_sqlite_problem.html> and <https://www.sqlite.org/howtocorrupt.html>.

 ### Additional notice

-__Windows platform support is now disabled in this plugin version.
+__Windows platform support is now disabled in this plugin version, with CRYPTO provider (libTomCrypt) completely removed.
 This plugin version is no longer tested on Windows.
-Windows platform may be complete removed from this plugin version in the near future.__
+For future consideration: enable Windows build again with encryption using a recent build of the OpenSSL crypto library__

 <!-- END WARNING NOTICES -->